Emotional Detachment Timeline After a Breakup: What to Expect

 How long does emotional detachment take after a breakup?

-It varies, but many people notice the strongest attachment in the first few weeks, followed by a gradual loosening over the next several months.
+Emotional detachment varies, but many people feel the strongest attachment in the first few weeks and notice gradual loosening over the next several months.

 Why do I still feel attached even when I know it is over?

-Because emotional attachment usually outlasts intellectual understanding.
-Your mind may accept the breakup before your nervous system and habits do.
+You may still feel attached because emotional attachment usually outlasts intellectual understanding.
+Your mind may accept the breakup before your nervous system, routines, and habits do.

 Is emotional detachment the same as not caring?